SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/readme.md

 > **Note:**
 >
 >- This application is intended for demonstration purposes only to showcase the ULP peripheral functionality.
 It should not be used as a reference for real-time use case project development, because the wireless shutdown scenario is not supported in the current SDK.
+>- On the Si917x device, only 4KB of ULP RAM is available for application use.
+In this example, both the TX (transmit) and RX (receive) data buffers must be placed in ULP memory.
+Specifically, 2KB of ULP RAM is allocated for TX and 2KB for RX, enabling up to 2KB of data to be transmitted and received per operation.